 Write it down! a retrospective and call to action with Richard Kim

-How did we get here, and why did it take so long?
+How did we get here and why did it take so long?
 I'll give a talk exploring the history of CI around issues of consent, boundaries, and sexuality, through the lens of published materials (and with observations about what has NOT been published), including a review of recent writings on the subject.
-I'll compare recent materials to older materials; draw lessons as to what has been successful about recent writings in forwarding change; make a case for generating more written material; and give my thoughts as to what makes an effective published piece.
-Learn about the history of CI writings on these subjects; find out about the latest published pieces, find resources for staying up to date, and learn how to contribute to the dialog.
+I'll compare recent materials to older materials, draw lessons as to what has been successful about recent writings in forwarding change, make a case for generating more written material, and give my thoughts as to what makes an effective published piece.
+Learn about the history of CI writings on these subjects, find out about the latest published pieces, find resources for staying up to date, and learn how to contribute to the dialogue.

 Richard Kim: I'm a CI dancer, teacher, and organizer, as well as an improvising musician, technologist, and lawyer.
 In 2014 I created the Earthdance Diversity Scholarship with Sarah Young, and oversaw the Scholarship's development from 2014 to 2019.
 Since 2019, I've been a member of Earthdance's Diversity, Equity, & Inclusion (DEI) Committee, which seeks to foster equitable and inclusive environments at Earthdance and beyond.
 I'm the DEI liaison to Earthdance's S&R Working Group, and taught the Safety & Respect class at the Falling Leaves Jam 2019.
 I was a local jam facilitator in New York City and Los Angeles, and was an organizer of Shift: The 2012 New York City Fall Equinox Jam.
 Since 2018, I've been publishing the writings of Sarah Gottlieb on ethical sexuality in CI on my blog, contactimprovblog.com.
 I've published four pieces by Sarah so far , with more to come.
 I live and dance in New York City.